 Each of these ombudspersons is a faculty member who can provide confidential, neutral, independent, and informal advice to help trainees address their concerns.

-The Ombudspersons provide a resource for and information about institutional policies, act as facilitators to help trainees resolve their problems and connecting trainees with those who can help, accompany the student in discussions of problems or issues with faculty or administrators, and act as an informal mediator between the student and faculty or administrators.
+The Ombudspersons provide a resource for and information about institutional policies, act as facilitators to help trainees resolve their problems and connecting trainees with those who can help, accompany the trainee in discussions of problems or issues with faculty or administrators, and act as an informal mediator between the trainee and faculty or administrators.
 The Ombudspersons can also help to effect positive change by providing feedback on patterns of problems and complaints to appropriate administrators.

 Trainees can contact any of the three Ombudspersons for general questions.
 Discussions with the Ombudspersons can be through phone or in-person.